 In Suffolk we are carrying out a project to address the levels of water available in groundwater aquifers and how we can improve the quality of water stored in natural underground reservoirs.
-(Link to Google Maps image)
+See link in Google Maps

 We are grateful to the Suffolk Coasts and Heaths Area of Outstanding Natural Beauty and the Environment Agency for their support.
 This project is being run in parallel to the East Suffolk Catchments Partnership project which brings together farmers, water companies, local authorities and business.